chickenandstats/chickenstats/docs/contribute/backend/design.md

 # :material-ruler-square: **`chickenstats` design**

-The library is composed of two modules, each for a different data source.
+The library is composed of two modules, each for a different data source: `chickensstats.chicken_nhl` and `chickenstats.evolving_hockey`

 ## :material-hockey-sticks: **`chicken_nhl`**